noctuid/noctuid.github.io/source/_posts/2014-09-21-why-i-one-space.markdown

 This is entirely subjective.
 I use monospaced fonts all the time and still think two spaces in between a sentence looks hideous.

 ## Two-Spacing Gives More Power?
 Okay so what about the non-trivial argument?
-Well, first of all, it seems to be the same as the argument he says is not convincing (less effort).
-His example for "power" only applies to vim users and only to some of them.
+Well, it seems to be the same as the argument he says is not convincing (less effort).
+His specific example for "power" only applies to vim users and only to some of them.

 This is what happens when I type `das` in vim using his example.